aktran321/incident-response/brute-force-attempt-detection.md

 | where DeviceName == TargetDevice and RemoteIP == SuspectIP
 | order by TimeGenerated desc
 ```

-After analyzing the results, none of the brute force attempts were successful.
+After analyzing the results, none of the brute-force attempts were successful.

+---

+## Activity Log Update

-Navigate to the alert in Sentinel and Update the activity log with the following.
+Add the following entry to the Sentinel incident activity log:

 ```
 Multiple brute-force logon attempts were identified against several virtual machines.
 The activity originated from the external IP addresses 185.218.138.3 targeting srini-edr-test, 187.195.79.118 targeting bigp, and 144.31.152.46 targeting jh-linux-angentscan.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net.
 Additionally, failed logon attempts were observed against figfinallabvm, though no source IP was recorded for those events.